-(pregabalin) Capsules and Oral Solution
+(pregabalin) Oral Solution

 Read this Medication Guide before you start taking LYRICA and each time you get a refill.
 There may be new information.
 This information does not take the place of talking to your healthcare provider about your medical condition or treatment.
 If you have any questions about LYRICA, ask your healthcare provider or pharmacist.